louisenaumann/5DMarkets/README.md

 # 5DMarkets
 A path-dependent market state reconstruction framework inspired by UCLA 5DCT respiratory motion modeling.

+i want to thank chatgpt for doing this, I only helped it find this answer.

 # 5DMarkets

 A novel quantitative finance framework inspired by respiratory motion modeling developed in medical physics.